DianacraftGaming/lifeskins/README.md

 ## How to use
 It's quite simple, really!
 Your skin will automatically update whenever your amount of lives changes, whether by death, commands, automatic assignment, you name it!
 It requires a bit of setting up though, how to do that is described below!

-`/lifeskins reloadskin` or `/skin reload` will manually set your skin to the one corresponding to your life amount if automatic reload failed
+`/lifeskins reload` will manually set your skin to the one corresponding to your life amount if automatic reload failed

+`/lifeskins reloadAll` will reload the skins of all players, can only be run by an admin

-`/lifeskins info` will show setup instructions for skins
+`/lifeskins setup` will show setup instructions for skins

 `/lifeskins skins` will show the skins the mod recognises!
 Great for checking if everything is set up correctly!